Magic-Dev-Community/mgWebClient-HandsOn-Course/L00-Prerequisites/README.md

 A pre-flight check will be that you can create a simple one-field Hello, World application for first RIA and then Web Client as in the Quickstart video on MSE's site (Hello World Program Video).
 This proves the basic plumbing is working.

-I also, well, because I love html-merge web apps, always want a similar proof-of-life of life test via the requester mgrqispi.dll for a Hello, World merge program.
+I also, well, because I love html-merge web apps, always want a similar proof-of-life test via the requester mgrqispi.dll for a Hello, World merge program.
 On Windows 10, I needed the following changes to IIS to allow this.

 - Change line in C:\Windows\System32\inetsrv\config\applicationHost.config for "modules" to read overrideModeDefault="Allow"